thelogbox/thelogbox.github.com/_posts/2012-07-15-android-activity.md

 </LinearLayout>

 {% endhighlight %}
+<div id='lst'>/res/layout/main.xml</div>

-The main node of this XMl file is *LinearLayout*, this is not always the case, there are a couple of layouts to choose from in Android.
+The main node of the XML file is *LinearLayout*, this is not always the case, there are a couple of layouts to choose from in Android.
 We will circle back to this later, but for now, let's use the LinearLayout.

 Think of the LinearLayout as the equivalent of *java.awt.FlowLayout* in JSE.
 It organizes the widgets by stacking them together linearly, from left to right, then top to bottom.